Can the Council Force My Neighbour to Tidy Their Garden?

 In most cases, councils will send a health inspector or enforcement officer to visit the property, take photographs, and speak to the property owner.
 Depending on the findings, a formal notice may be issued, requiring the owner to address the problems within a set timeframe.

-Hedge blocking footpath Obstruction/Nuisance Yes
+Hedge/Tree blocking a footpath or road Obstruction/Nuisance

-Stagnant water in open containers Health hazard Yes
+Stagnant water in open containers Health Hazard

 Can an Untidy Garden Affect Neighbourhood Amenity?